 Nicole Cunningham joined The Book Group after working as the manager of author relations at The Reading Room, a book discovery website.
 Prior to that, she was an assistant in the literary department of ICM Partners.
 Nicole graduated from New York University with a degree in English and American literature and a minor in social and cultural analysis.
 She also received a certification in Publishing from New York University's School of Professional Studies.

-Dana Murphy joined The Book Group in 2012 to provide administrative and creative support to Brettne Bloom and Elisabeth Weed after studying film/television and sociology at NYU.
-Dana works collaboratively with Elisabeth and Brettne on all aspects of their clients' publication process and is also looking to selectively build her own list.
-Dana loves fiction with a strong sense of place, diverse voices and masterful plotting, as well as smart narrative nonfiction/essays about pop culture, social issues, feminism, diversity, film and television, music, and comedy.
+Dana Murphy joined The Book Group in 2012 to provide administrative and creative support to Brettne Bloom and Elisabeth Weed.
+Dana worked collaboratively with Brettne and Elisabeth as their assistant, began building her own list in 2015 and was promoted to Agent in 2017.
+Prior to working at The Book Group, Dana attended New York University and graduated with a BFA in Cinema Studies and a minor in sociology.
+Dana is on the hunt for fiction that feels surprising and immersive, whether that manifests in a strong sense of place, diverse voices or masterful plotting, as well as smart narrative nonfiction/essays about pop culture, social issues, feminism, diversity, film and television, music, and comedy.

 Hallie Schaeffer joined The Book Group after working at Princeton University Press on the Natural History and History of Science lists.
 She studied English literature and mathematics at Bowdoin College and attended the Columbia Publishing Course after graduating.
 Hallie reads omnivorously, but her favorite books tend to be speculative or science fiction with epic narratives and strong world-building.
 She also enjoys memoir, cultural history, and books about the ocean.